ReactiveEmails/reactive-emails/readme.md

 Reactive emails are a solution to the long-lived problem of spam emails.
 Spam emails take advantage of one critical flaw of email address: they can't be easily changed.

 Reactive emails provide a system for generating unguessable yet recoverable emails that can be changed at any time.
 The idea is to use a separate reactive email for each service, so that if an email for one service ever gets leaked, you can easily generate a new email address and only need to update it for that one service.
-In other words, your email addresses are "reactive" since they can be easily changed whenever they get leaked.
+In other words, your email addresses are "reactive:" they can be easily changed whenever they get leaked.

 ## Algorithm